Skip to main content

 Version: Java (Groovy)

-This guide will show you how to create a hierarchical rollup table.
-A rollup table combines Deephaven's powerful aggregations with a hierarchical structure as in tree tables.
-The introduction of hierarchy to Deephaven's aggregations API is a powerful combination for real-time data processing.
+This guide will show you how to create a hierarchical rollup table programmatically.
+A rollup table combines Deephaven's powerful aggregations with an easy-to-navigate hierarchical structure.

 The basic syntax is as follows:

-In the result table, only the root and first-level nodes are initially expanded.
-Nodes can be expanded by clicking on the right-facing arrow in a corresponding by column.
+In the result table, only the first and second levels are initially expanded.
+Levels can be expanded by clicking on the right-facing arrow in a corresponding by column.

 The following aggregations are supported: